MionKit/mion/packages/client/README.md

   },
 } satisfies Routes;

-// init server or serverless router
+// init serverless router
+initAwsLambdaRouter();
-// initHttpRouter(...);
+// use initHttpRouter(...); for regular nodejs serve
-// initAwsLambdaRouter(...);

 // register routes and exporting the type of the Api to be used by client const myApi = registerRoutes(routes);
 export type MyApi = typeof myApi;

-// register routes required by client, (these routes serve metadata, for validation and serialization) registerRoutes(clientRoutes);
+// register routes required by client
+// these routes serve metadata, for validation and serialization on the client registerRoutes(clientRoutes);
 ```